percona/pmm/docs/install-pmm/index.md

 !!! hint alert "Binary is only way to install PMM client without root permissions"

 ## Add services

-On each PMM Client, you configure then add to PMM Server's inventory the node or service you want to monitor.
+On each PMM Client instance, configure the nodes and services you want to monitor.
 ??? info "Which services you can monitor?"

     - [MySQL] (and variants: Percona Server for MySQL, Percona XtraDB Cluster, MariaDB);